- 01 Feb 2023

 Using More than One Storage Node

-You can define multiple storage nodes.
-When there are multiple storage nodes, that are not dedicated to specific virtual portals, CTERA manages the writes so that the nodes are balanced.
+- When multiple storage nodes are defined that are not dedicated to specific virtual portals.
 If a storage node is down, data is not written to that node, but to the other storage nodes that are up.

 Each block is written to a single storage node.
 If you want the same block to be written to another location, you have to use the storage provider functionality, such as Amazon Cross-Region Replication (CRR).